 I know not everyone is like me and doesn’t mind slurping and swirling pasta and then getting hot cream sauce on their chin 😉 so if you love short pasta then go for something flat like a farfalle/bow-tie pasta.
 Avoid tubular pasta or shells as they will fill up with the creamy sauce and you might find there isn’t enough sauce to coat everything beautifully.

-Side: Swerve the bread and instead go for a crisp bright salad to balance the creamy sauce.
-Dress baby kale leaves with a lemon and olive oil dressing.
+Side: Swerve the bread and instead go for a crisp bright salad to balance the creamy sauce in the cauliflower pasta.
+For the salad toss baby kale leaves with a lemon and olive oil dressing.

 To cut through the creamy sauce pick an unoaked chardonnay or a dry pinot gris.
-For the red wine lovers something light like a Barbera d’Asti or a Merlot will work with the garlic and cream.
+For the red wine lovers something light like a Barbera d’Asti or a Merlot will work with the garlic and cream in the cauliflower pasta.

 For the Cauliflower